-Peat is a combustible soft, porous or compressed fossil sedimentary deposit of plant origin with high water content which may be used for combustion or agricultural purposes.
+Peat is a combustible soft, porous or compressed, fossil sedimentary deposit of plant origin with high water content which may be used for combustion or agricultural purposes.
 Non-energetic use accounts for a substantial proportion of total peat extraction.
-Hence, under this category, all kinds of peat - for energetic as well as non-energetic use - have to be reported.
-Note: In cases where there are no national sources available, USGS can be used as comprehensive source16.
+Hence, under this category all kinds of peat - for energetic as well as non-energetic use - have to be reported.

+Note: In cases where there are no national sources available, USGS can be used as comprehensive source13.

-For the conversion of cubic metres of dry peat into tonnes the following conversion factor can be used (UN 1987): 1 m3 = 0.753 t.
+For the conversion of cubic metres of dry peat into tonnes the following conversion factor can be used (Office, 1987): $1 \text{ m}^3 = 0.753 \text{ t}$

-16 The USGS Minerals Information has a section on Peat Statistics and Information available at https://www.usgs.gov/centers/ national-minerals-information-center/peat-statistics-and-information.
+13 The USGS Minerals Information has a section on Peat Statistics and Information available at https://minerals.usgs.gov/minerals/pubs/commodity/peat/.
 For data on worldwide national production refer to the Mineral Yearbook, Table 9.

-2.4.4.4 - A.4.2 Crude oil, natural gas and natural gas liquids
+2.4.4.4 - A.4.2 Crude oil, condensate and natural gas liquids

-Table 2.24 Materials included in the crude oil, natural gas and natural gas liquids category.
+Table 2.24 Materials included in the crude oil, condensate and natural gas liquids category.

-RAW MATERIAL DEFINITION Crude oil Mineral oil consisting of a mixture of hydrocarbons of natural origin Natural gas Liquefied or gaseous gases occurring in underground deposits, consisting mainly of methane; including both "non-associated" gas originating from fields producing only hydrocarbons in gaseous form and "associated" gas produced in association with crude oil as well as methane recovered from coal mines (colliery gas) Natural gas liquids (NGL) Liquid hydrocarbons, generally three to eight carbon atoms per molecule dissolved in natural gas in a hydrocarbon reservoir, extracted with the gas stream.
-The lighter components (three to four carbon atoms, largely propane, butane, butylenes, propylene and isomers thereof) are gaseous at standard temperatures.
-The heavier components (five to eight carbon atoms), generally liquid at standard temperature and pressure, constitute the "condensates".
+RAW MATERIAL DEFINITION Crude oil Mineral oil consisting of a mixture of hydrocarbons of natural origin Natural gas Liquefied or gaseous gases occurring in underground deposits, consisting mainly of methane; including both "non-associated" gas originating from fields producing only hydrocarbons in gaseous form and "associated" gas produced in association with crude oil as well as methane recovered from coal mines (colliery gas) Natural gas liquids Liquid hydrocarbon mixtures, which are gaseous at reservoir temperatures and pressures, but are recoverable by condensation and absorption; natural gas liquids (NGL) are classified according to their vapour pressure as condensates, natural gasoline or liquid petroleum gas (LPG)

 In addition to crude oil recovered from conventional oil wells, and using enhanced recovery techniques including hydraulic fracturing (fracking), the crude oil component of this category will also include all extraction of petroleum from oil sands which takes place in situ i.e. where the oil sand is left in place, but the petroleum component is extracted directly by such techniques as steam and/or solvent injection.
 The same principle applies to oil shales, if/where there is any direct extraction of petroleum products without first physically excavating the host rock.

 Quantities of produced natural gas are measured after purification and extraction of NGL and sulphur.

-Re-injected gas, quantities vented or flared (socalled total dry production) are reported separately in energy statistics and should be included where possible.
+Re-injected gas, quantities vented or flared (so-called total dry production) are excluded.

 Note: Data in mass units can be integrated without further processing into the EW-MFA.
 However, the production of natural gas is often reported in volume or energy content ("gross calorific value", GCV).
-For conversion into metric tonnes ideally region-specific factors should be applied.
+For conversion into metric tonnes ideally region specific factors should be applied.
 Where no such data are available, average factors can be applied.

-Table 2.25 Conversion factors of natural gas. kg / m3 (STANDARD CUBIC METRE AT 15 °C) GCV [MJ/kg] GCV [MJ/m3] 0.8 50 40 Sourco: (Europtat 2012)
+Table 2.25 Conversion factors of natural gas.

+kg / m3 (STANDARD CUBIC METRE AT 15 °C) GCV [MJ/kg] GCV [MJ/m3] 0.8 50 40

-Source: (Eurostat 2013)
+Source: (EUROSTAT, (2013b))